ZIYU-DEEP/eva/README.md

 ## TODO
 - [ ] Fix the naming issue (more like a tree adding suffix)
-- [ ] Make a spreadsheet
+- [x] Make a spreadsheet
-- [ ] Dump the configs
 - [ ] Create our own evaluation datasets
 - [ ] Adding reward model candidates and make a correlation plots on different reward models
 - [ ] Increasing number of generations (check the log linear relationship)
-- [ ] Adding hints to generate better responses to contrast
+- [ ] Adding hints/critique to generate better responses to contrast
-- [ ] Fix the Arena-Hard Evaluation
+- [x] Fix the Arena-Hard Evaluation

 <!-- - Alpaca Eval
    ```bash